 Sure, this isn't the world's most detailed wrestling figure... but it honestly doesn't need to be.
 As I mentioned earlier, you can be fairly simple with the design and still have it look a lot like The Great Bundy.
 Plus his arms are articulated, so you can position him for the Avalanche if you're so inclined.

-As I mentioned in the article Bundy, Bloody Bundy - blood wasn't really a big part of King Kong Bundy's repertoire, so in and of itself, this isn't really an accurate depiction of the guy.
+As I mentioned in the article Bundy, Bloody Bundy - blood wasn't really a big part of King Kong Bundy's repetoire, so in and of itself, this isn't really an accurate depiction of the guy.
 Plus.... look at that blade job!
 KKB would have probably needed a transfusion to deal with this!
-But being bloody makes an ordinary figure better (just ask AEW's Blood & Guts set... assuming action figure sets could talk), so this one gets the win over its non-bloody counterpart.
+But being bloody makes an ordinary figure better (just ask AEW's Blood & Guts set... assuming action figure sets could talk), so this one gets the win over its other Figures Toy brethren.

 As I mentioned in the article Micro Brawlers: A Tribute, I went out of my way to order this minifig of The Walking Condominium.